CLASS-SZ/class_sz/README.rst

   $ python

   $ from classy_sz import Class
 or try to run any of the notebooks.
 8. To run the emulator-based computations, simply change M.compute()

+to

   M.compute_class_szfast()